EMMANUELKUS/expenses-hugo/README.md

 There are two types of bugs that can happen in an expense sheet:

 - [X] Bugs in the markdown (columns fused together, incorrect emoji codes, etc.)
-- [ ] Bugs in the content or in the information (2005 instead of 2025, Surgert instead of Surgery, purposee instead of purposed in the property name, missing amount)
+- [-] Bugs in the content or in the information (2005 instead of 2025, Surgert instead of Surgery, purposee instead of purposed in the property name, missing amount)

+After we introduced the idea of using a JSON file for the information, we now have 3 subtypes of the the information bugs:

+- [X] A bug in the JSON itself `A`
+- [X] A bug in the way we use JSON to describe an expense `D`
+- [ ] A bug in information (i.e. error), for example wrong date, amount, or paid status

 ### Detecting content bugs